idsec-solutions/signservice-integration/README.md

 * An implementation of the Signature Service Integration API.

-* Modules for handling different signature formats (XML, PDF, CMS).
+* Modules for handling different signature formats (XML and PDF).

-* A definition of a RESTful API for creating a Signature Service Integration REST application.

-* A sample Spring Boot application that implements a Signature Service Integration REST application.
+* A sample Spring Boot application that implements a Signature Service Integration using the SignService Integration API and implementation.

 ---

-Copyright &copy; 2019, [IDsec Solutions AB](http://www.idsec.se).
+Copyright &copy; 2019-2020, [IDsec Solutions AB](http://www.idsec.se).
 Licensed under version 2.0 of the [Apache License](http://www.apache.org/licenses/LICENSE-2.0).